 My first WordPress blog was a complete failure in January 2017.

 I had no clue.
-I signed up for Wealthy Affiliate, but it didn’t work out for me.
+I signed up for the Wealthy Affiliate Program, but it didn’t work out for me.

 Even the domain name I picked was horrible – StartAnInternetBusiness.net.
 It is too long and it is an exact match keyword that gets easily penalized.

 I didn’t know what was considered great content, I didn’t know about the Google sandbox.

 I was trying to rank for keywords, it didn’t work, and I didn’t understand why – the keywords I was going after were too competitive.
 I concluded that SEO was not working any more.

 And no one in the community corrected me on these points…

 They had an entire course on how to build an affiliate website.
 Looking back at it with the knowledge I have now, I know completely that their material wasn’t up to the competition level of today’s internet.

-As you can see, I had my share of failures and I can totally see where you are coming from when you complain that you can’t get traffic to your blog and you can’t get sales.
+As you can see, I had my share of failures and I can totally see where you are coming from when you complain that you can’t get traffic to your blog and you can’t generate income.

-Before I started for the third time, I did a lot of googling.
+Before I started again, I did a lot of googling.